Review

 Boot space up to the parcel shelf is almost on par with the Enyaq SUV, at 570 litres vs 585 litres.
 It’s a fair bit larger than the load space in an EV6, but eclipsed by the Model Y.

 The Enyaq Coupe’s seats are comfortable and supportive, with fabric or leather upholstery options available.
-A heated steering wheel comes as standard, but heated seats are an optional extra.
+Heated front seats and a heated steering wheel comes as standard.
+A heat pump must be specified as an option, costing £1,025, however.

 Safety and technology

 The Enyaq was awarded a maximum five-star safety rating by Euro NCAP and is among the best in its segment for occupant safety.
 It comes as standard with an unintrusive lane keep assist system and front assist.
-Adaptive cruise control and blind spot monitoring is optionally available, or standard on the Sportline Plus.
+Adaptive cruise control and blind spot monitoring, along with a reversing camera also comes as standard.

 All Enyaq Coupe’s are equipped with a 13-inch central infotainment touchscreen, which includes sat-nav and wireless smartphone connectivity.
 The system is easy to use and incorporates the car’s climate control functions, which can be accessed at anytime via a row of icons at the bottom of the display.